jvassev/image2ipfs/README.md

 However, this requires changes to the ipfs gateway or running additional proxy on top of ipfs-gateway that takes care of serving the right content and the right Content-Type headers.
 For now you are limited to using version 1 manifests and docker-1.9.1.

+When an image exported and processed both v1 and v2 versions of the manifests can be easily produced.
+The ipfs-registry then can inspect the Accept header and redirect to either file.
+For this to work however, the manifests added to IPFS need the mimeType metadata too.

+The Dockerized hash can be shortened a bit if base-36 is used instead of base-16/hex.

 # FAQ
 > Why can't I use tags or references.